eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-23-3/index.md

 We're excited to bring you the latest update to DataIntegration v23.3.0, featuring numerous enhancements, bug fixes, and deprecations.

-v23.3.1 of eccenca DataIntegration ships the following improvements and fixes:
+v23.3.1 of eccenca DataIntegration ships the following improvements:

--   Added
 -   Workflow operator validates XML datasets against a provided XML Schema.
 -   Support entering a custom ID when cloning a project or project task.
 -   "Evaluate Template" operator has a new option for evaluating the template on the entire input set at once.

--   Fixed
+v23.3.1 of eccenca DataIntegration ships the following fixes:

 -   Long task parameter values cannot be fully seen in task config preview.
 -   Project export does not fail if project files cannot be read.
 -   Unexpected inputs of a node are not executed anymore.
 -   Transform report does not count entities in child mappings.
 -   Rule operator parameter auto-complete default values do not have a label when creating a new operator.

 v23.3.0 of eccenca DataIntegration adds the following new features: